Country Villa Assisted Living 2 in Freedom, WI

 • pro The facility is very functional.

-• pro The caregivers' attention to detail and personal commitment to caring for residents are outstanding.
+• pro The caregivers' attention to detail and personal commitment to caring for residents is outstanding.

-• pro The caregivers are attentive, engaged, and kind in all their interactions.
+• pro The caregivers are attentive, engaged, and kind.

-• pro The staff are always responsive and skilled at meeting residents' needs for assistance and safety.
+• pro The staff are always responsive and skilled at meeting residents' needs.

-• pro The people at Country Villa stepped up to be extended family support for residents during the Covid-19 pandemic.
+• pro Country Villa staff stepped up to provide extended family support for residents during challenging times.

 Cons

-• pro The facility is described as the worst place, with most staff not really caring about residents.
+• pro The facility is described as the worst place, with most employees not really caring.

 Review